 The Benefits of Drinking Bone Broth While Pregnant

 Bone broth is a broth made from animal bones.
 Bone broth can be made by simmering animal bones such as pork, beef, chicken, turkey, bison, fish, etc. down into drinkable liquid.
 It’s a prehistoric method for consuming animals and a fantastic addition to your pregnancy diet, especially when morning sickness strikes and you don’t feel like eating a heavier meal.

 Below are the benefits of adding bone broth to your pregnancy diet and how to make your own bone broth.

 It’s a nutrient-dense food.

 This food is truly rich in minerals, protein, certain amino acids, gelatin, and collagen!
 Drinking bone broth brings you one step closer to meeting your daily intake of protein, carbs, fat, calcium, magnesium, phosphorus, glycine, zinc, iron, boron, manganese, and selenium, as well as omega-3 fatty acids.
 Bone broth is PACKED full of nutrients which are wonderful for overall health and pregnancy health.

-Bone broth helps with digestion & gut health.
+Bone broth helps improve digestion & gut health.